inmbolmie/Save-a-Term/README.md

 ![PCB](./images/cable.JPG)

 To use the adapter you simply have to plug __ONE keyboard__ to one of the 4 available ports (RJ45, DIN5-240º, DIN5-180º, PS/2) and __the terminal to the right DB-25 connector (female for 5251 and male for 3278)__.
 The terminal type and connector gender is also clearly marked on the PCB silkscreen.
 Check that your cable is really straight, pin 1 goes to pin 1, pin 2 goes to pin 2, etc. __It is of the utmost importance not to mix genders or plug the terminal to the wrong connector__, as pretty high voltages are involved on the connectors (+8.5V, +5V. -5V) and the pinouts are incompatible.
-If you get it wrong you will damage the adapted and/or terminal. __You cannot get it wrong if you stick to only using a male-to-female straight DB25 cable__
+If you get it wrong you will damage the adapted and/or terminal. __You cannot get it wrong if you stick to only using a male-to-female straight DB25 cable__, as there is no way of plugging it a wrong configuration.

 The adapter will auto-detect the terminal type (5251 or 3278) and use the correct scancode set and signal polarities for the connected terminal.